VitorTavaresO/HASS/README.md

 # HASS - Hypothetical Architecture Simulator System

+This project was developed as an evaluation activity for the subject of Computer Architecture, using the architecture created by the professor Eduardo Molina Cruz.

-2 Simulator were created, one is a monocycle simulator and the other is a pipeline simulator
+In this activity 2 Simulator were created, one is a monocycle simulator and the other is a pipeline simulator

 This is a Simulator for a Hypothetical Architecture with the following instruction set: